 Any new walls or other masonry construction will require protection against frost where temperatures are expected to drop below 2°C. Ideally, all masonry should be protected with polythene or hessian.
-If temperatures are expected to fall to an extremely low level, insulation boards may be required, and heating may even be considered.
+If temperatures are expected to fall to an extremely low level, insulation boards may be required or even heating may be considered.